 To set up proxying in the Mozilla Firefox browser, do the following:

 Open the browser.
 Select “Preferences” in the menu.
-Select “General” tab and scroll down to the “Network Settings.”
+Select the “General” tab and scroll down to the “Network Settings.”
 Select the Settings button.

 The “Connection Settings” window should open up.
 Select the Manual proxy configuration option.
 Configure the proxy by entering the following values: